KFWB: Warner Bros. sells the station

-Playing rock and roll
+The rock'n'roll era

 In 1958, the original "Seven Swingin' Gentlemen" (a nickname for the DJ staff) turned KFWB into a rock & roll powerhouse in Los Angeles.
 Under new owners Crowell-Collier Broadcasting, program director Chuck Blore pioneered the Top 40 format on AM 980, calling it Channel 98 Color Radio.
 KFWB became one of the most listened-to stations in the Southland and a leader in the Top 40 format around the country.
 The air staff during the glory days included Bill Ballance, B. Mitchel Reed, Bruce Hayes, Al Jarvis, Joe Yocam, Elliot Field, Ted Quillin, Gene Weed, Gary Owens, Roger Christian and Bobby Dale.
 Hourly updates were delivered by a staff of respected newscasters, including Cleve Herrmann, Charles Arlington, John Babcock, Beach Rogers, Mike Henry, Hal Goodwin, Al Wiman, Bill Angel, J. Paul Huddleston and Jackson King.

 In the mid-1960s, KFWB was overtaken by rival KRLA.
 Then KRLA was put in second place by the launch of "Boss Radio" at KHJ, and this relegated KFWB to the position of the third-place Top 40 music station in the L.A. market.